 - Lightweight breathable mesh upper keeps the shoe ventilated and the foot cool and dry

 - 3mm stack height keeps the foot close to the ground for a barefoot feel and better control

 - Pro 5 outsole is resistant to punctures and abrasion

 - Hexagon Ultimate Barefoot Sole is flexible and slip resistant on wet and dry surfaces

 - Wide toe box allows smooth transitions and strong toe-offs

 The Vivobarefoot Primus Trio has its good points, although it also needs some improvements.
-It is lightweight, soft, flexible, breathable, and has great ground feel.
+It is lightweight, soft, flexible, breathable, and has a great ground feel.
 It has good traction on roads and is able to be worn on both wet and dry surfaces.
 It allows the foot and ankle to move and breathe naturally, strengthening muscles and improving running form.
 Its biggest problem is durability.
 Several people had problems with the sole or upper wearing through because of its thin material coming in contact with the ground or the foot.
 This caused them to give lower ratings or even return the shoe.
-Overall, the Primus Trio is excellent on comfort, ventilation and barefoot-like movement, but it really needs to find a way to improve its durability while still being lightweight and comfortable.
+Overall, the Primus Trio is excellent on comfort, ventilation, and barefoot-like movement, but it really needs to find a way to improve its durability while still being lightweight and comfortable.